Gain the skills required by northern exploration drilling companies today!

-This program offers students the opportunity to learn about the basics of drilling and to develop entry-level skills to work alongside and aid a driller and at the rig.
+This program offers students the opportunity to learn about the basics of drilling and to develop entry-level skills to work alongside, and aid, a driller and the rig.
 This program combines classroom theory, shop work and field activities.

-The Driller's Helper program is a 6-week program with students attending 7.5 hours per day for 5 days per week.
-The program will be held at the Yukon College - Ayamdigut campus and consists of classroom theory with hands-on shop and field activities.
-Field placements will be approximately 1 week in duration with shifts averaging 12 hours per day.
+The Driller's Helper program is a six-week program with students attending 7.5 hours per day for five days per week.
+The program will be held at the Yukon College Ayamdigut campus and consists of classroom theory with hands-on shop and field activities.
+Field placements will be approximately one week in duration with shifts averaging 12 hours per day.

 At the end of the program, students will have:

-- If students are from outside Whitehorse, students will be responsible for covering their food and accomodation costs.
+- students outside of Whitehorse will be responsible for food and accomodation costs